olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

 <p align="center">
   <img width="60%" src="https://github.com/olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/blob/main/TeamOfSpecialists.png">
 </p>
 Each member TM first outputs its class sum per class, with the class sum signifying confidence.
-In the ensuing normalization step, the class sums of each TM are divided by the difference between the TM's largest and smallest class sum in the dataset.
+In the ensuing normalization step, the TM's class sums are divided by the difference between the largest and smallest class sums.
+The normalized class sums, in turn, are added together, forming the class sums of the team as a whole.
+The largest value of these decides the class output in the final step.

 ## Results